 Heat your cast iron skillet or a non-stick frying pan on high heat.
 No need to add oil, but make sure it is very hot before you add the salmon.

-Add the fillets skin side up.
+Add the fillets skin side down.
 Cook the fillets for 3-4 minutes.
 Gently flip the fillets and cook for another 3-4 minutes.
 When cooked, squeeze over the juice of half the lime.

 Serve your salmon with rice and a couple of spoonfuls of mango salsa!
 I’m confident you will LOVE this!

 Let us know what you thought about this Blackened Salmon with Mango Salsa recipe.
-For other fish dinner ideas, have a look at our recipes for:
+For other salmon dinner ideas, have a look at our recipes for:

 Blackened Salmon with Mango Salsa

 - Cast-Iron Skillet or heavy based frying pan

 - 1 tsp smoked paprika